USGS-R/WQ-Review/vignettes/WQReviewGUI2.md

 Introduction
 ============

-This manual describes use of the WQReview 2.1 version.
-The WQReview R-package allows import of water-quality data from the U.S. Geological Surveyâ€™s National Water Information System utilizing ODBC connections.
+This manual describes use of WQReview version 2.
+The WQReview R-package allows import of water-quality data from the U.S. Geological Survey’s National Water Information System utilizing ODBC connections.
 It allows review of those data using a series of interactive graphical interfaces through a graphical user interface (GUI) and tabular output of data.
 Finally, it allows selection of specific water-quality results for updating of data quality indicator (DQI) codes using QWDATA after data review.

 Importing Data Using WQReview
 =============================